 A Message from the Residency Program Director

-Our University of Ottawa Skills and Simulation centre has its roots with one of our founders, Professor Emeritus, former Chair, and Officer of the Order of Canada recipient Dr J. Earl Wynands.
-This newly designed centre is the largest in Canada.
-Our residents have access to cutting edge technology and training methods.
+A major strength of our program is a well developed simulation curriculum.
+Our University of Ottawa Skills and Simulation centre has its roots with one of our Departments founders, Professor Emeritus, former Chair, and Officer of the Order of Canada recipient Dr J. Earl Wynands.
+We have several dedicated and experienced faculty, led by our Simulation Director, Dr Michelle Chiu.

-However, with a Program as large as we are, we haven’t lost our "small town feel".
-We get to know each other not only as faculty to residents, but also as friend to friend.
-To that end, we have a mentorship group headed by Dr Anne Lui where every resident is paired up with a faculty member.
-The mentor group meets formally twice per year: one fall activity and one spring music event.
+With a Program as large as we are, we haven’t lost our "small town feel".
+We get to know each other not only as faculty to residents, but also as colleagues.
+To that end, we have a mentorship group led by Dr Sarika Alisic where every resident is paired up with a faculty member.
+The mentor group meets formally twice per year.
 Over the year, mentors and mentees are encouraged to meet informally for small group and individual evenings.
-Residents also host a summer camping trip to welcome all the new residents.

 Please explore the rest of our website for further details on the organization of our curriculum and specific training modules.
 Thank you for your interest in our program.
 Please contact us if you have any questions.